left-curve/left-curve/quint/invariants.md

 ### Node ids for tree maps have unique key hashes

-While the overall tree, for each `key_hash`, contains an entry whenever the corresponding value changed in a new version, in the versioned tree, each node should contain at most one entry.
+While the overall tree receives an entry for the same `key_hash` whenever the corresponding value changes in a new version; in the versioned tree, each node should contain at most one entry for each `key_hash`.

 *Status:* TRUE